Engelberg/instaparse/README.md

 	 [:AB [:A "a" "a" "a" "a" "a"] [:B "b" "b" "b"]]
 	 [:AB [:A "a" "a" "a" "a"] [:B "b" "b"]]]

+At this point, if you know EBNF notation for context-free grammars, you probably know enough to dive in and start playing around.
+However, instaparse is rich with features, so if you want to know the full scope of what it can do, read on...

 ## Tutorial